RocketChat/docs-old/3. Installing and Updating/3. Using Docker/Docker - Nginx SSL - Hubot.md

 ---------------------------------------------------------------

+**PROBLEM:**
-**Q:** _I rebooted and waited forever for docker to download everything and start the chat room.
+_I rebooted and waited forever for docker to download everything and start the chat room.
 NOTHING happened.
 It's like it didn't even try!_

+**POSSIBLE SOLUTION:**
-**A:** If there are errors in the docker-compose.yml file, it will fail to bring up the rocketchat app.
+If there are errors in the docker-compose.yml file, it will fail to bring up the rocketchat app.
 Improperly formatted yml will cause problems.

 **Check upstart jobs for log errors**
 `cd /var/log/upstart`